MrMicrowaveOven/RubyTicTacToe/README.md

 Here's a quick one-liner to clone it and play from the command line.

-`git clone https://github.com/MrMicrowaveOven/RubyTicTacToe.git && cd RubyTicTacToe && ruby lib/play_game.rb`
+`git clone https://github.com/MrMicrowaveOven/RubyTicTacToe.git && cd RubyTicTacToe && ruby PLAYGAME.rb`

 And here's a one-liner to clone it, install rspec, and run the tests.